Tehhs/notebook/README.md

 * revamp website, include blogging/articles from cdn
 * Hold down on a word to replace it with a simpiler word
 * OpenTK (OpenGL) C# Minecraft remake + game engine
+* Your own encryption, even if it's dogshi*

 # Ideas I dont care about anymore
 * ~~Electronic chessboard with arduino~~